 The special thing about grilling with the Shichirin is the cosy sitting together around the fire.
 Comparable to gourmets, the delicious food is presented on the table in small portions.
 You will search in vain for the grill master who is in charge.
-When using a Shichirin, friends and family take place around the grill and everyone prepares his or her own food as desired on the Japanese konro grill.
+When using a Japanese bbq grill, friends and family take place around the grill.
+Everyone prepares his or her own food as desired on the Japanese konro grill.

 The influence of Japan is an integral part of our post-war gastronomic history.
 And the YAKINIKU Shichirin is also inspired by Japan.
 But what is it with Japan?
 Time and again, Japan confirms its status as an inexhaustible source of inspiration.
 Japan is a high culture.
 For more than 2500 years an empire with a central government and a central organisation.
 Moreover, Japan closed itself off from the outside world for centuries.
 As a result, it has created a world all of its own.
 Japan is a country in stark contrast to us.
 People in today's Japan find the focus and dedication to spend 20 years or more specialising in something.
 There is the opportunity to perfect, to become a shokunin.
 And that is what we at YAKINIKU usually admire so much about Japan.
-We know the Shichirin grill from the history of the Japanese Edo period in 1603.
+We know the Shichirin table barbecue from the history of Japan's Edo period in 1603.
 Shichirin is a compound word that simply means '7 wheels' or '7 rings'.
 It has to do with the fact that during the Edo period, the rin (from the end of the word Shichirin) was a currency.
-During this period, these table grills became very popular and were used daily as kitchen appliances.
-At first, the use of this grill was reserved for the Samurai, nobility and wealthier citizens.
-Later, this changed and the Japanese table grill was used among all strata of society.
-The versatile Japanese barbecue was widely used on festive occasions such as folk festivals in the open air, even in the cold season.
+During this period, these konro grills became very popular and were used daily as kitchen appliances.
+At first, the use of this grill was reserved for the Samurai, people of nobility and the wealthier citizens.
+Later, this changed and the Japanese grill was used by all sections of society.
+The versatile Japanese charcoal grill was widely used on festive occasions such as outdoor folk festivals, even in the cold season.
 A classic Japanese autumn dish is Pacific Jackfish, for example.
-But the Shichirin grill is also used to this day at tea ceremonies, which are very popular in Japan.
+But the Japanese table grill is also used to this day at tea ceremonies, which are very popular in Japan.

-In the past, most Japanese BBQs were made of river clay.
-Nowadays the composition is a bit more complex.
-A Shichirin grill nowadays has to be more and more a powerhouse nowadays.
+Nowadays, the composition is slightly more complex.
+A Shichirin bbq has to be more and more a powerhouse nowadays.
 For this reason, the konro grill is made of ceramic, quartz and cordierite.
-This composition is baked at a very high temperature and then becomes a complete kitchen-in-one and virtually indestructible.
-The grill has a glazed coating for easy maintenance.
+This composition is baked at a very high temperature.
+After this, it becomes a complete kitchen-in-one and virtually indestructible.
+The Japanese bbq grill has a glazed layer so it is easy to maintain.
 By adjusting the ventilation slides, you create the perfect air circulation.
-The Japanese barbecue is also perfect for use in the winter, because the glazed ceramic also protects against rain and snow and is therefore weatherproof.
-Please note that it is open at the top, so for use in times of rain and winter it is wise to use it under a roof in the garden.
+The Japanese charcoal grill is also perfect for use in the winter.
+The glazed ceramic also protects against rain and snow and is perfectly weatherproof.
+Please note that the konro grill is open at the top.
+So for use in times of rain and winter weather, it is wise to do this under a roof in the garden.